 We enjoyed a wonderful evening of interesting combinations like sea urchin rice, made of Chiclayo rice, Atico sea urchins, avocado cream, wan yi, and baby corn.

-48- Hike to a Dragon in the Exotic Town of Ninh Binh, Vietnam
+48- Hike to a Dragon in an Exotic Town

 Lying Dragon Hike in Ninh Binh, Vietnam